hemantramphul/CarParkAutomatedSystem/README.md

 and testing your program.
 However, the program should work with any file of this format (and another file will be used when marking your work); therefore, your program should allow the user to specify the input file name as a command line argument.

+Parking prices will be calculated using the following table.

+Duration              Price
+less than 30 minutes  FREE
+Up to 1 hour          £1.50
+Up to 2 hours         £3.00
+Up to 4 hours         £5.00
+Up to 8 hours         £15.00
+Over 8 hours          £30.00